Your iPhone Slows Down Over Time. Here's How to Speed It Up Again

-If you find yourself getting impatient with your iPhone, a crowded cache could be slowing you down.
-Sluggishly moving from app to app and struggling with new browser tabs are tell-tale signs that you need to clear your phone's cache.
-You can do it in a few quick steps, and the trick might save you from having to spend money on an iPhone upgrade (unless you're already considering the iPhone 13).
-You can also manage your iPhone's storage to help it get back up to speed.
+If your iPhone is sluggishly moving from app to app and taking forever to open a new browser tab, it might be time to clear its cache.
+This will speed up your phone and possibly save you from having to spend money on an iPhone upgrade (unless you're already considering the iPhone 13).
+You can also manage your iPhone's storage to help get it running fast again.

 Typically, visiting a website requires your phone to download information like photos, banners and other data.
 To help speed up that process, most internet browsers will store some of that data in a cache so it's easier to retrieve.
 Think about it like storing a 24-pack of beverages in your fridge so you don't have to trek to the grocery store every time you want a drink.
 In small doses, it's convenient.